ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 pressure_data = data['Pair_Avg']
 ```

 which would give us a single column of data corresponding to the air pressures, and assign it to the variable `pressure_data`.
 Use the above code to extract the air pressures as a new variable, and then print them out to screen by re-running the script.
-The final script should like this:
+The final script should be like this:

 ```python
 import pandas as pd